ThomasFarley13/Course-Management-System/README.md

 ---------------------

 method 1:
+1. Make sure the server is running before performing any testing
-1. navigate to where jmeter was installed
+2.  navigate to where jmeter was installed
-2. run the file `jmeter.bat`
+3. run the file `jmeter.bat`
-3. Using the gui open the test file stored in `src/test/jmeter`
+4. Using the gui open the test file stored in `src/test/jmeter`
-4. `run` the file using the Gui and check the results
+5. `run` the file using the Gui and check the results

 method 2:
-1. reload maven dependecies
+1. Make sure the server is running before performing any testing
 2. run the command `mvn verify`
 3. you will see the results of the test in a csv file stored in `target\jmeter\results`